-Step 3: Add intelligence to the custom dialog
+Step 3: Add Intelligence to the Custom Dialog

 Using the 'Events' on the custom dialog can make the dialog intelligent.
 That means that specified elements of the dialog are only shown if e.g. a checkbox of another element is set.
-To understand further, see the example on the next page.
+To understand further, see the example to below.

-The details of the ,Preparation method' are only visible if the according check box is activated.
+The details of the ,Preparation method' are only visible if the according checkbox is activated.
 If deactivated, the user cannot make errorous inputs and is not confused by an overloaded dialog.

-Getting help for the custom dialog
+Getting Help for the Custom Dialog